 Well-functioning and far-reaching public services go a long way to address many of the needs that people can encounter during their lives, from child care to elder care.
-As argued elsewhere by WBG, relying on cash payments to purchase services on the market, especially of health and care, has proven limits, with quality being affected by cost-cutting pressures.17
+As argued elsewhere by WBG, relying on cash payments to purchase services on the market, especially health and care, has proven limits, with quality being affected by cost-cutting pressures.17

 Some cash support to families could be replaced by adequate social services, as in the case of child care, for example.
-WBG has shown how significant public investment in free universal childcare provision of high quality could replace tax breaks and cash support for childcare expenses and help address the problems of fuelling cost increases and lack of access in the private sector in more sustainable ways.
-18 More generally, investing in the social infrastructure has the potential to create many more jobs than comparable investment in the physical infrastructure - and jobs that can be better-paid than current care jobs.
-19 This would not only increase tax revenue, it would also reduce the need for many women to rely on in-work benefits to top up low incomes as the current structure traps them in low-paid work or low work intensity.
-The same goes for investing in high quality
+WBG has shown how public investment in free universal high quality childcare provision could replace tax breaks and cash support for childcare expenses and help address the problems with private sector childcare of poor quality, poor working conditions and lack of access in more sustainable ways.18 More generally, investing in social infrastructure has the potential to create many more jobs than comparable investment in the physical infrastructure - and jobs that can be better-paid than current care jobs.
+19 This would not only increase tax revenues, but would also improve the incomes of many women that the current structure traps in low-